MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2023-12-05-note-using-tracy-profiler.md

 layout: note
 title:  "Using Tracy Profiler"
 date:   2023-12-05
+modified_date: 2025-08-16
 permalink: /notes/using-tracy-profiler
-description: "- a quick guide to profiling a C++ application"
+description: "- a comprehensive guide to profiling C++ applications with Tracy"
 ---

-[Tracy Profiler](https://github.com/wolfpld/tracy) is a fantastic tool for profiling C++ applications and is something I have recently started integrating into my workflow.
+[Tracy Profiler](https://github.com/wolfpld/tracy) is a real-time profiler for C++ applications that I've been using in my recent projects.
+Unlike traditional sampling profilers, Tracy provides exact timing data with minimal overhead.

-This guide serves as a quick guide on how to integrate it with an existing application and get your first profile.
-Note that these instructions assume that you are using Ubuntu 22.04 and that your project uses CMake.
+This guide shows how to integrate Tracy with an existing CMake project and capture your first profile.
+The instructions assume Ubuntu 22.04, though the process is similar on other platforms.

-Tracy Profiler has two parts, a set of macros that are included into your project and a server that receives the profiling data and displays it.
+Tracy consists of two components: client-side macros that you embed in your code, and a viewer application that receives and displays the profiling data in real-time.

-### Project Integration
+## Project Integration

-From the root of your project, clone the Tracy Profiler repository into a subdirectory of your project (master branch should be fine).
+First, clone the Tracy repository into your project directory:
 ```bash
 git clone https://github.com/wolfpld/tracy
 ```

-Then update your project's CMakeLists.txt as such:
+Next, update your project's CMakeLists.txt to include Tracy:
 ```cmake
 include_directories(
   include